Depression - when you feel sad most of the time

 - Sometimes feeling sad and low is normal.

 If someone is feeling like this all or most of the time, then it could be depression (say dee-pre-shun).
-This is the name doctors give to a group of mental illnesses which can cause some people to feel really switched off about life for most of the time.
+This is the name doctors give to a group of mental illnesses which can cause some people to feel really unhappy about life for most of the time.

 If you (or someone you know) feel so depressed that you want to harm yourself, then you need to talk to someone about it right away.

 If you, or someone you know has been suffering from some or many of these symptoms for most of the time during the last two weeks, then it is time to talk to a 'trusted adult'.